armory/docs/content/en/docs/spinnaker-install-admin-guides/Installation/aws-container-marketplace.md

 ## Installing Armory Spinnaker Custom Resource Definitions (CRDs)

-Download the Kubernetes manifest for Operator, and install them into your Kubernetes cluster:
+Download the Kubernetes manifest for Operator, and install it into your Kubernetes cluster:

 ```bash
 mkdir -p spinnaker-operator && cd spinnaker-operator